lkmeta/txtify/README.md

   </p>
 </div>

-Txtify is a free and open-source web app for converting audio and video to text using advanced AI models.
-It supports YouTube videos and personal media files, offering fast and accurate transcriptions.
-Txtify can be self-hosted, giving you full control over your transcription process.
+Txtify is a free open-source wep application that transcribes and translates audio from YouTube videos or uploaded media files.
+It now runs on Docker for easier deployment and includes monitoring capabilities.

 ## Table of Contents